global-asp/asp-source/en/0141_chicken-and-millipede.md

 They went to the football field and started their game.
 Chicken was fast, but Millipede was faster.
 Chicken kicked far, but Millipede kicked further.
 Chicken started to feel grumpy.

 ##
 They decided to play a penalty shoot-out.
 First Millipede was goal keeper.
 Chicken scored only one goal.
-Then it was the chicken’s turn to defend the goal.
+Then it was the chicken's turn to defend the goal.

 ##
 Millipede kicked the ball and scored.